 - ½ teaspoon oregano

-- Up to 24 hours in advance pat roast dry with paper towels and season generously with Cocoa Chili Rub.
+- Up to 24 hours in advance pat roast dry with paper towels and season generously with dry rub.
 Reserving unused rub to season the cooked pork later.
-Refrigerate and bring to room temperature when ready to cook.
+Refrigerate and bring to room temperature when ready to cook.6-7 pound pork shoulder roast

 - In a dutch oven or cast iron pan large enough to fit the roast heat oil until smoking.
-Add half the onions, half the bell peppers, half the poblanos, half the jalapeno and all the the tomatillos.
+Add half the onions, half the bell peppers, half the poblanos, half the jalapeno and all of the tomatillos.
+Cook until lightly charred.2 tablespoons canola oil, 2 medium yellow onions, 2 large bell peppers, 1 medium poblano chili, 1 small jalapeno pepper, 4 medium tomatillos

-- Place seasoned pork roast, fat side up, on top of vegetables and cook, uncovered, in preheated 450 degree oven.
+- Place seasoned pork roast, fat side up, on top of vegetables and bake, uncovered, in preheated 450 degree oven.

 - After 20 minutes reduce oven to 300 degrees.
-Add chicken stock, ½ the garlic, ¼ cup chocolate, raisins and tomatoes, stirring slightly to prevent vegetables from sticking.
+Add chicken stock, ½ the garlic, ¼ cup chocolate, raisins and tomatoes, stirring slightly to prevent vegetables from sticking.¼ cup raisins, 8-10 cloves garlic, ¾ cup dark chocolate, 4 cups chicken stock, 2 medium tomatoes

-- Continue cooking, turning every half hour, until the meat easily falls apart with a crispy craggly crust, about 4 hours more.
+- Continue braising, turning every half hour, until the meat easily falls apart but still maintains a perfectly crisp skin layer, about 4 hours more.
 When turning check liquid levels to ensure at least ⅓ of the roast remains covered and the aromatics and vegetables do not burn.
 Fat does not count as liquid so do not be deceived by a layer of fat because it will burn.

-- Remove pork to a bowl.
-Once cool enough to handle shred with two forks and season with reserved Cocoa Chili Rub.
+- Remove pork to a bowl and cool.
+Once cool enough to handle shred with two forks and season with reserved seasoning mixture.

 - Pour pan drippings and softened vegetables into a large blender or food processor.
 Wait for it to cool and for fat to rise, then scoop separated fat off the top and discard.

-- Meanwhile, wipe out skillet or dutch oven and place on the stove top over medium heat.
-Add remaining onion, bell peppers, poblano pepper, garlic and jalapeno cooking until slightly browned and softened.
+- Meanwhile, make the sauce.
+Return skillet to medium heat and add remaining onion, bell peppers, poblano pepper, garlic and jalapeno peppers.
+Cook aromatic vegetables until lightly browned and softened.

-- Add vegetables to blender with pan drippings and fresh cilantro.
-Blend until smooth, streaming in additional stock or light beer as needed.
+- Then add vegetables to blender with separated pan drippings and fresh cilantro.
+Blend until smooth, streaming in additional stock or light beer as needed.½ cup fresh cilantro

-- Pour sauce back into still warm skillet and sprinkle in remaining ½ cup dark chocolate.
+- Pour sauce back into still warm skillet and add remaining ½ cup dark chocolate.
 Stir until melted and evenly combined.
-Season to taste with salt and pepper and sweeten if needed with brown sugar and keep Chocolate Chili Sauce warm over low heat.
+Season to taste with salt and pepper and sweeten if needed with brown sugar.
+Keep sauce warm over low heat.